Zilliqa/Zilliqa/README.md

 ## Overview

 Zilliqa is a scalable smart contract platform that aims to tackle the congestion issue plaguing the blockchain industry.
 Zilliqa utilises a unique sharded architecture to achieve parallel processing of transactions while maintaining a large number of public nodes.
-Hence, Zilliqa is a blockchain capable of reaching high throughput and processing more complex computations while remaining decentralised and secure
+Hence, Zilliqa is a blockchain capable of reaching high throughput and processing more complex computations while remaining decentralised and secure.

 * If you’re interested in mining Zilliqa, see here: https://dev.zilliqa.com/docs/miners/mining-getting-started/.
 * If you’d like to use the interface with Zilliqa nodes to transfer ZIL and deploy/call smart contracts, see here: https://dev.zilliqa.com/docs/apis/api-introduction.